sigurd-dev/mkblob/README.md

 # mkblob
-Make library independent executable files.
+Tool to make executables independent from libraries.

 Make with makeall_el8.sh on x86_64 version of CentOS 8 or Red Hat Enterprise 8.